yongcongwang/blog/source/_posts/2020-06-01-How-To-Use-VIM-As-An-IDE-Without-Plugins.md

 ```

 #### Delete Charactors
-In `Normal` mode, you can delete charactors with following commands:
+In `Normal` mode, you can delete characters with following commands:
-- `x`: delete a charactor.
-Move the cursor over a charactor and type `x` to delete it.
+- `x`: delete a character.
+Move the cursor over a character and type `x` to delete it.
 (This is a throwback to the old days of the typewriter, when you deleted things by typing xxxx over them.)
 - `dd`: delete a line.
 - `J`: delete a line break.